rideWattly

 5. Real-World Practical Range

 Most production bikes ship with 170mm or 172.5mm cranks by default.
-While this works “well enough” for average riders, it is rarely biomechanically optimized.
 Fine-tuning crank length can improve:

 • ✔ Pedaling smoothness